-The Chandrayaan-2 is an ISRO mission aimed at placing an orbiter around the moon and send a lander with two rovers to its surface in 2016-17 using a GSLV launcher.
+The Chandrayaan-2 is an ISRO mission aimed at placing an orbiter around the moon and sending a lander and a rover to its surface in 2016-17.

 According to the ISRO Outcome Budget 2013-14: